-DS does not have a tutoring program; however, DS has a list of organizations and labs that offer tutoring.
+A&AS does not have a tutoring program; however, A&AS has a list of organizations and labs that offer tutoring.

 I have difficulty walking and have to use crutches this semester.
 How do I make arrangements to ride the golf cart?

-- Complete the Transportation Golf Cart Program application in Disability Services and meet with the Transportation Golf Cart Program Coordinator.
+- Complete the Transportation Golf Cart Program application in A&AS and meet with the Transportation Golf Cart Program Coordinator.